-To see the number of decodes per second, click the Decodes/sec radio button on the Read Rate tab in the Utilities view and click the Start button.
+To see the number of decodes per second, click the Decodes/sec radio button and click the Start button.

 To see the percentage of decodes, click the Percent radio button and then the Start button.

-To end a Read Rate test, click the Stop button (the Start button becomes a "Stop" button during an active Read Rate test.)
+To end a read rate test, click the Stop button (the Start button becomes a Stop button